NITDgpOS/SecureSnaps/README.md

 * Step 4: This `hex` values are used to generate an array of integer values
 * Step 5: The array is divided into four `key tuples`, each containing 4 integers.
 * Step 6: Each key tuple is used to encode/ decode the image.
 The number of times, the recursive encryption/decryption takes place for a key tuple is called the degree of the key tuple.
+* Step 7: Using the key tuples, the color is also encoded using a XOR cipher

 ### Encryption using Key tuples
 Let's say we have a key tuple [a, b, c, d] , codec function f(x) and degree = n